Vicky Oldfield's strong images are created using collographs, an experimental form of printmaking.

-Using this process Vicky is able to make small editions of the image herself.
+Thanks to the process itself, she is able to make small editions of the image.
 The editions are variable due to the process and her desire to experiment with collage and hand colouring, which means each print is unique.

 Vicky studied (BA Hons) Design at Staffordshire University and then advanced printmaking at Richmond School of Art.

-She has worked as a freelance designer/illustrator with clients including: Villeroy and Boch, Dorma, Crown, Venelia, The British Museum, Lings cards, Phoenix Trading, Wedgewood, Art Crazy and Papercraft magazines.
+She has worked as a freelance designer/illustrator in recent years, clients include, Villeroy and Boch, Dorma, Crown, Venelia, The British Museum, Lings cards, Phoenix Trading, Wedgewood, Art Crazy and Papercraft magazines.
 Before freelancing she worked as a studio designer for Triodes International in Paris and Crown Wallcoverings in London.